 - Once the rolls have risen again slightly (about 15 minutes), preheat oven to 350ºF (take rolls out and wait for oven to get up to 350ºF).
 Bake cinnamon rolls for 20-25 minutes, until lightly browned.
 Then, if necessary, cover top of rolls with foil and bake for an additional 5 minutes.
 Covering the rolls for the last 5-10 minutes will prevent them from getting too brown on the top.

 - Make the frosting: In medium bowl using electric hand mixer (or stand mixer with paddle attachment) beat softened cream cheese until light and fluffy.
-Add in vanilla extract, powdered sugar and milk; mix on low speed until combined.
+Add in vanilla extract, powdered sugar and 2 tablespoons milk; mix on low speed until combined.
+(Add more milk for thinner frosting.)
 Spread on slightly cooled cinnamon rolls.
 Best served warm – enjoy!